On Mountain Guides, Venture Out, Winter

 Bellmar Bowl to Roundhouse

 If you’re looking to improve your mogul skills, Bellmar Bowl is a great place to start (an even better place to start is reading our tips to ski & ride moguls blog).
-Located on top of Mary Jane territory, this short bump run through some trees is a blast and a half.
+Located on top of Mary Jane, this short bump run through some trees is a blast and a half.
 Keep your balance over the middle of your board or skis, and remember to look forward.
 This run provides a gentle slope for taking it easy, and the views will leave you breathless!
 After the bumps, the rest of the run is a fun cruiser down toward the Sunnyside & Panoramic Express lifts.

 Blue runs to make you a better skier or rider, Blue Runs To Make You A Better Skier Or Rider